dk14/crypto/chats/btc-audit/README.md

 > *Authorities submitted to AI and it's inertial, keeps repeating same old Sci-Fi phrases mixed with often questionable papers. **Much unlike what you've imagined as a kid**.
 It just glues small chunks from large datasets - it unwinds Ledger internals because it simply scanned papers behind "obscurity wall".*

-> *They cannot protect you from anything, they cannot do anything to you, they only talk.
+> *They cannot do anything to you, they only talk.
 Your life is in your hands.
 Invent and invest!*

 ------